sm2302-aug23/grp-r-catculus/README.md

 The average length and standard deviation of the sequence for even starting integers compared to the odd ones is obtained by using group_by() command on parity(column) and using summarise() command to get the average length and standard deviation for both even and odd starting integers.

-# Task 3: Investing "backtracking" in sequences
+# Task 3: Investing "backtracking" In Sequences
 Backtracking is when a sequence reaches a value that is less than the starting integer, but then increases again above the starting integer at least once before reaching 1.